avery-blanchard/keylime-cloud-environments/keylime-ansible-aws/README.md

 ### Next steps
 Once the ansible/aws ec2 ami module has the ability to support uefi/tpm, the next steps for this playbook are:
-1. Export binary blob to localhost to create AMI as uefi-data
-2. Use the snapshots to create an AMI with UEFI + TPM
+1. Use the snapshots to create an AMI with UEFI + TPM
-3. Add a task that creates an instance with this AMI
+2. Add a task that creates an instance with this AMI
-4. Create a role to install keylime on the new instance
+3. Create a role to install keylime on the new instance

 ### Potential blockers
 1. Automating the EC2 serial console to boot via the UEFI shell (required for boot)